 The ability to detect and avoid trouble and danger before it actually occurs, is probably far more important than knowing how to fight.
 Many unpleasant situations one might find himself in, can be prevented, simply by paying attention to your surrounding and reading the signs.
 Personal safety is where all your mother’s wisdom comes back in 😉

-Situational awareness sounds so scientific, somewhat fancy, like being something that you can only learn in “Spy-school”.
-The truth cannot be any further form it.
-It actually came in the built-in package that mother nature has equipped us with!
-Back in the days when humans had many natural enemies, predators on the hunt for a tasty human lunch.
+Situational awareness sounds so scientific, somewhat fancy, like being something that you learn in “Spy-school”.
+The truth cannot be any further from it.
+It actually came included with the built-in package that mother nature has equipped us with!
+Back in the days when humans still had many natural enemies (besides other humans), predators on the hunt for a tasty human lunch.
 Personal safety was all about survival and it clearly was our top priority.
-Nature or who ever created us, gave us all the necessary abilities to overcome all those threats.
-History has meanwhile proven that humans are in fact the most adoptable species on earth.
+Nature or whoever created us gave us all the necessary abilities to overcome all those threats.
+History has meanwhile proven that humans are in fact the most adaptable species on earth.
 That means we have it already all in us, we just need to re-activate those essential survival skills again.

 But even leaving that aside, there are also other dangers involved in this trend.
-You see, predators choose their victims, they are standing somewhere watching people, waiting for the right one to come along.
-Without going to deep with this, awareness at the lowest level simply means to be aware of your surroundings.
+You see, predators (this time humans) choose their victims, they are standing somewhere watching people, waiting for the right one to come along.
+Without going too deep with this, awareness at the lowest level simply means to at least be aware of your surroundings.
 You should understand where you are, where you are heading and be able to evaluate if there is any reason to be careful.
 For example when you enter the elevator with a stranger, or you leave the mall and enter the low lit parking lot, etc. Despite us ignoring the existence of our built-in survival system for years, maybe even a lifetime, it is still there and always active.
-Now what does that mean?
-It means that if you would know nothing about how to evaluate and detect a dangerous situation, your survival system does!
+Now, what does that mean exactly?
+It means that if you would know nothing about how to evaluate and detect a dangerous situation, your built-in survival system does!
 It uses all senses available, your sight, your hearing, your smell, your emotions, it also uses prior experiences as a reference and if it comes to the conclusion that a certain situation is potentially dangerous it rings the alarm bells.
 Amazingly, it is able to do all this on a subconscious level without you actively doing anything!
 Your active part starts when the alarm goes off, well assuming that you know how it sounds.
 Here is where the problem lies, the alarm bell is not really a “bell”, nor a warning message that pops up on your screen with a loud sound saying “WARNING!
 WARNING!”.
-Instead it is a more subtle, internal thing, an unpleasant feeling, sudden fear, your heartbeat suddenly increasing… You can call it intuition, but that is how your built-in security system is telling you that you are potentially in imminent danger.
+Instead, it is a more subtle, internal thing, an unpleasant feeling, sudden fear, your heartbeat suddenly increasing… You can call it intuition, guts or whatever you wanna call it, but that is how your built-in security system is telling you that you are potentially in imminent danger.

 You are distracting your senses

-So far, so good, we have clarified now that we have it all built in, in fact it was always there.
-It might not be at the level of the famous “Spider Sense”, but it certainly should work on some basic levels.
+So far, so good, we have clarified now that we have it all built-in, in fact, it was always there, so no upgrade needed.
+It might not be at the level of the famous “Spider-Sense” (Spidermen can sense danger), but it certainly should work on some basic levels.
 So, what is wrong then?
 Why is this thing not working for you if we all have it?
-Well the problem is us, we do not listen to it!
-We ignore it, we obstruct it, we even often deny it.
-When you put your headphones on and leave the house, head down to the underground, how much of your surrounding do you actually actively capture?
+Well, the problem is actually with us, we do not listen to it!
+We ignore it, we obstruct it, we even often deny it exists.
+When you put your headphones on and leave the house, head down to the tube, how much of your surroundings do you actually actively capture?
 None, that is right!
 Because the music distracts you, it takes your attention somewhere else.
-You probably start daydreaming and you need to focus real hard for a moment just to mind the gap in the underground.
-Same thing when you’re entering or leaving the bus, or walking some stairs.
+You probably start daydreaming and you need to focus real hard for a moment just to mind the gap in the underground Same thing when you’re entering or leaving the bus, or walking some stairs.
 Is it true?
 So, how in god’s name would you notice if something is wrong?
 That someone might be following you, just waiting for the right moment to jump on you?
-Also, right, you cannot!!!
+Also correct, you cannot!!!
 Our modern lifestyle and gadgets are distracting us so much, someone could probably shoot a gun beside you and you would not even notice.

-I am not going to be extreme here at all, and saying you have to give up all the benefits of modern lifestyle.
+I am not going to be extreme here at all and saying you have to give up all the benefits of modern lifestyle.
 You also do not need to go into the wilderness to learn how to start a fire with nothing more than two stones.
-In fact, I am somewhat of a geek myself, I have a lot of different gadgets, all kind of camera equipment, gimbals, a drone.
+In fact, I am somewhat of a geek myself, I have a lot of different gadgets, all kinds of camera equipment and a drone.
 I also spend a lot of time on my smartphone too, mainly on social media networks.
 I do not want you to give all this up to be a little safer.
-You should know “when” to take your headphones off, or put your smartphone in the pocket for a few minutes.
-That is all it really takes.
+But you should definitely know “when” to take your headphones off or put your smartphone away and keep your hands out of the pockets for a few minutes, that is all it really takes.
 But why would you do that, what dangers are really out there?
-Let us start with the obvious, traffic.
-Worst case is certainly if you are driving a car, and I admit the we all tend to do it.
+Let us start with the most obvious, traffic.
+The worst case is certainly if you are driving a car, and I admit we all tend to do it.
 You hear the message notification sound and you are just tempted to take a peak who might be from?
 Then you get intrigued by the sender and you just want to read it quickly.
 The things being said in the message call for immediate response and then suddenly BOOOM!……………….
-Yes silence, as you might have just crashed into another car.
-Maybe you are injured or even dead.
-But that is not the worst, maybe the passengers in the other car are dead and it’s your fault!
+You might have just crashed into another car or hit a pedestrian.
+Maybe you are the one who is injured or even dead.
+But that is not the worst, maybe the passengers in the other car are dead and it’s all your fault!
 Can you even imagine how that feels?
 So, we agree that is not an option!
 Leave your phone alone while driving.
 Have a Bluetooth earpiece connected if you expect urgent calls and even then, stop on the side until your conversation is over.

 Be aware and stay safe